Best Deep-Sky Objects by Month: May 2025

 - Best observed from: Northern Hemisphere

 - How to observe: You can spot M100 with 20x80 binoculars or small telescopes — it will appear as a faint, hazy patch of light.
 Medium-sized telescopes will show you the galaxy’s bright core.
 Description: M100 is a vivid example of an intermediate grand-design spiral galaxy.
-It is one of the brightest and largest galaxies in the Virgo Cluster and has strong star formation activity.
+It is one of the brightest and largest galaxies in the Virgo Cluster, characterized by strong star formation activity.

 - Alternative names: NGC 4631, Caldwell 32